Kim Liên: Ho Chi Minh’s Homeland

 23 Differences from South to North Vietnam

-One of the most interesting aspects of travelling through Vietnam is observing & experiencing the changes that occur from one region to the next.
-Whether serious or superficial, significant or frivolous, I’ve jotted down some of the differences I notice when travelling south to north…
+One of the most fascinating aspects of travelling through Vietnam is observing & experiencing the changes that occur from region to region

 6 Reasons to Slurp Your Noodles